-- Children can earn 'behaviour' points (dojos) by following class rules or meeting the expectations set out above.
-The child with the most points at the end of each week is announced as class champion for the following week.
-Each year group has a unique visual reward treat to celebrate this. - A year group behaviour champion is awarded in assembly each week and presented with a prestigious enamel badge as part of Headteacher's Award. - An Elvis postcard can be selected by staff to acknowledge and promote good behaviour. - Lunchtime and duty staff can award playground stickers that can be converted to behaviour points. - Teachers can award stickers to acknowledge impressive behaviour as the children move around school. - Being given positions of responsibility (buddies, librarians etc) - Class star of the day is awarded in the last 10 minutes of the school day when quality time is dedicated to acknowledge good behaviour. - When praising good behaviour, all staff members are specific (e.g. I really liked the way you walked sensibly to line up for dinner).
+- Children receive acknowledgement for following the 5Rs and meeting the expectations set out above. - A year group behaviour champion is awarded in assembly each week and presented with a prestigious enamel badge as part of Headteacher's Award. - An Elvis postcard can be selected by staff to acknowledge and promote good behaviour. - Lunchtime and duty staff can award playground stickers that can be converted to behaviour points. - Teachers can award stickers to acknowledge impressive behaviour as the children move around school. - Being given positions of responsibility (buddies, librarians etc) - Class star of the day is awarded in the last 10 minutes of the school day when quality time is dedicated to acknowledging good behaviour. - When praising good behaviour, all staff members are specific (e.g., I really liked the way you walked sensibly to line up for dinner).